Azure-Samples/ms-identity-javascript-tutorial/5-Deployment/README.md

 ## Overview

 This sample demonstrates how to deploy a JavaScript single-page application (SPA) coupled with a Node.js web API to **Azure Cloud** using [Azure Storage](https://docs.microsoft.com/azure/storage/blobs/) and [Azure App Service](https://docs.microsoft.com/azure/app-service/), respectively.

-We will use the same sample from Chapter 3.
+To do so, we will use the same code sample from Chapter 3 (3-Authorization-II/3-1-call-api).

 ## Scenario